kerphi/emailack/README.md

 module.exports = {
   "gmail": {
     "user": "xxxx@gmail.com", // your gmail adress
-    "password": "yyy"         // your gmail passwordr },
+    "password": "yyy"         // your gmail password
+    "mailbox": "INBOX",       // mailbox name where the email should arrive },
   "pingDelay":   1000*1,  // miliseconds to wait before sending a new mail "pongDelay":   1000*10, // miliseconds to wait before connecting to gmail to check that the mail arrived